alexandru/backup-cloud/README.md

 1. Install `rclone` on your local machine
 2. Run `rclone config` to set up your OneDrive and NextCloud connections
-3. Copy the config file (usually found at `~/.config/rclone/rclone.conf`) to your host
+3. The config file is typically found at `~/.config/rclone/rclone.conf`
-4. Mount this file when running the container
+4. Mount this file to `/rclone.conf` as read-only when running the container

 ## Viewing Logs